 Features like data linking!

-Our most recent development, data linking allows users to connect their shapes and diagrams to live data stored in spreadsheets.
+Our most recent development, data linking allows users to add live data stored in spreadsheets to their shapes and diagrams.
 When changes are made to the source data, they are automatically reflected in Lucidchart so that diagrams are always up to date.
 With data linking, you can spend less time maintaining documentation and more time innovating with your team.

 Here’s a closer look at how it works.